AZ Roving Notary Logo

 It's The Signing Platform: How is the recording of the Notarization accomplished?

 Most state laws require a signer to remain on-camera for the entire signing start to finish.
 In order to accomplish this task platforms use various third parties to accomplish the audio/visual portion of the remote online notarization.
 The signing platforms that use a basic Zoom™, GotoMeeting™ or other webinar platforms are programmed in such a way that the smart phone can either do on-camera or sign a document but not both at the same time.
+Some platforms have custom programmed Zoom and Google Meets to be able to accommodate the signer accessing video communication with the notary and seeing the document at the same time.
 Those companies that program using a video platform such as Vonage™ can custom design the software so that when a smart phone is used for both on-camera and signing, the Signer always remains on camera and can sign the documents at the same time.

 It's User Experience: How difficult is it to sign the documents on the smart phone?